chaosweasl/cognify/CONTRIBUTING.md

    - Provide CSS snippets or design mockups
    - Include screenshots or previews
-   - Reference DaisyUI documentation for compatibility
+   - Reference shadcn/ui documentation for compatibility and best practices

 4. **Submit Pull Request**
    - Use a descriptive title